 It is believed to originated in the early 20th century when baristas and coffee lovers tried to extract a smaller, yet more intense amount of coffee from espresso machines.

-Over time, ristretto gained popularity among espresso lovers who appreciated its robust taste and concentrated nature.
+Over time, ristretto gained popularity among espresso lovers who appreciated its rich taste and concentrated nature.
 And people started ordering “Espresso Ristretto” i-e the shot made with a restricted amount of water.

 How to pull a perfect Ristretto shot?